EsperanceB/EsperanceB/README.md

   <samp>
     <p>Thoughts, views, and opinions expressed on this page are solely my own💭</p>
     <p>Passionate about Machine Learning, Cloud Computing and environemental science for sustainable development. </p>
     <p>I love solving proplems, with a can do attitude.
-With growing Skills in AWS cloud platforms, Machine Learning and Maths 🌐</p>
+With growing Skills in AWS cloud platforms, Machine Learning and AI 🌐</p>
   </samp>
 </div>